 TQQY Short Volume

-GraniteShares YieldBOOST QQQ ETF (TQQY) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $3.5M, listed on NASDAQ, carrying a beta of 1.54 to the broader market.
-The Fund’s primary investment objective is to achieve 3 times (300%) the income generated from selling options on Nasdaq-100 Index. public since 2025-02-26.
+GraniteShares YieldBOOST QQQ ETF (TQQY) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $3.3M, listed on NASDAQ, carrying a beta of 1.53 to the broader market.
+The principal aim of this fund is to generate income at a rate triple (300%) that typically derived from selling options on the Nasdaq-100 Index (QQQ). public since 2025-02-26.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.